liseda-lab/Matcha-GNN/README.md

 ## Setup and Run experiments
-Run the run.sh executable file.
+Either run the run_docker.sh (that creates a docker container to perform the experiments on) or the run.sh executable file to setup the environment and run the experiments.

 ## Baselines